Curriculum vitae Christian Fendt

 Student collaborators of Christian Fendt

-I am (and was) happy to collaborate with the following great students.
+I am (and also was) happy to collaborate with the following great students.

 Oliver started his PhD work August 2008.
 He investigates the acceleration and collimation behavior of relativistic MHD jets.
 MHD self-acceleration and self-collimation is known and understood for non-relativistic jets.
 However, in relativistic MHD and rapid rotation the electric field becomes important and is usually thought to have a de-collimating effect.
 Oliver is applying relativistic MHD simulations to investigate these effects further.